Custom Dictionaries Translation Services Word Databases

 Part of Speech: Noun

-Meaning: An awkward, bad-mannered young boy, especially one struggling with adulthood.
+Meaning: A hobbledehoy is an awkward, bad-mannered young boy, in particular one struggling to come to grips with adulthood.

-Notes: Obviously, today's word was created to have fun with and the English writers have well met that expectation.
-Thackeray referred to this awkward stage of boyhood as "hobbledehoyhood" and Trollope called it "hobbledehoydom".
-Those who behave like a hobbledehoy have been called hobbledhoyish, reflecting hobbledhoyism.
+Notes: Obviously, this funny word was created to have fun with, and the English writers have well met that expectation.
+Thackeray referred to this awkward stage of boyhood as 'hobbledehoyhood', and Trollope called it 'hobbledehoydom'.
+Those who behave like a hobbledehoy have been called hobbledhoyish, a reflection of their hobbledhoyism.

-In Play: Why litter your speech with such short words as geek and nerd when you have today's ripplingly long noun at your disposal: "I remember dating some hobbledehoy in high school who thought Chardonnay was a French actress!"
-This word trips across you tongue so pleasantly that we should use it for sheer delight of the experience: "Hey, Sis!
-Some gum-chewing hobbledehoy on a motorcycle says he's here to pick you up!"
+In Play: Why litter your speech with such short slang words as jerk or clod when you have this ripplingly long noun at your disposal: "I remember dating some hobbledehoy in high school who thought Chardonnay was a French actress!"
+This word trips across our tongues so pleasantly that we should use it for sheer delight of the experience: "Hey, Sis!
+Some gum-smacking hobbledehoy on a motorcycle says he's here to pick you up!"

-Word History: No one has any idea where this word came from but this fact has never impeded Dr. Goodword before, so why would it today?
-It has assumed so many forms since its emergence in the 16th century that it would be difficult to track backwards: hobbard de hoy, hobberdy-hoy, habberdehoy, hobby de hoy, hobidehoy, ho-body hoy, or hobberdehoy.
-Its current shape associates it with hobble, an awkward or clumsy gait, and hoy "an awkward and clumsy person"—a word which got lost somewhere in the 17th century.
-So the most likely origin is the phrase hobbled hoy, which very few people could spell correctly over history.
+Word History: No one has any idea where this word came from, but this fact never impeded a true word nerd.
+This word has assumed so many forms since its emergence in the 16th century that it would be difficult to track them all backwards: hobbard de hoy, hobberdy-hoy, habberdehoy, hobby de hoy, hobidehoy, ho-body hoy, or hobberdehoy.
+Its current shape associates it with hobble, an awkward or clumsy gait, and hoy, an awkward and clumsy person, a word that was lost somewhere in the hustle if not the bustle of the 17th century.
+So the most likely origin is the phrase hobble hoy, which very few people could spell correctly over time.

 Dr. Goodword, alphaDictionary.com